Bis (Japanese idol group): 2014: Disbandment

 Bis concluded their "The Bis Who Sold the World" tour at the Sapporo Bessie Hall on June 30, and went on to perform their disbandment concert at the Yokohama Arena on July 8.
 The concert was the longest ever performed by the group, consisting of 48 songs (including guest appearances by former members Rio Michibayashi, Rina Yokoyama and Yukiko Nakayama).
 Nearly every song released by the group was performed, and the setlist was composed so that newer songs were performed first and older songs were performed last.
-At the end of the concert, the future paths of each of the members were announced: First Summer Uika and Nozomi Hirano would form Billie Idle; Saki Kamiya would form Pla2me with Mari Mizuta; Megumi Koshouji would form Maison Book Girl; Tentenko would start a solo/DJ career; Pour Lui would continue to perform with Lui Frontic Matsukuma Japan.
+At the end of the concert, the future paths of each of the members were announced: First Summer Uika and Nozomi Hirano would form Billie Idle; Saki Kamiya would form Pla2me with Mari Mizuta; Megumi Coshoji would form Maison Book Girl; Tentenko would start a solo/DJ career; Pour Lui would continue to perform with Lui Frontic Matsukuma Japan.
 In addition, in classic Bis style, a concert by "Ex.
 Bis" was announced for the next day at the Shimokitazawa Shelter.
 Tickets were exclusively 30,000 yen, including an "all you can eat buffet" (revealed on the day to be McDonald's).
 This July 9 show marked the true end of Bis.

 Post disbandment

 It was announced in January 2015 that Junnosuke Watanabe, along with members of the team that initially conceived Bis would be putting together a successor group Bish.
 Auditions were held and the group made their debut in March.

 Billie Idle held a concert titled "Brand-new Idle Society" on December 12, 2015, which also featured Pop, Maison Book Girl, Lui Frontic Akabane Japan and Tentenko.
 Following this, a joint tour of the former Bis members' groups titled the "Anarchy Tour" was announced for February~March 2016, concluding with a show at the Hibiya Yagai Ongakudo on April 29 titled "Idle is Dead!?".

+On July 8, 2024, Bis held a free concert to celebrate the ten year anniversary of their disbandment.